 - Effective teaching seminar for learning disabilities lecturers, Section of Cinical Psychology, University of Edinburgh.2009.

 - Effective teaching seminar for child psychology lecturers, Section of Clinical Psychology, University of Edinburgh.2009.

 - Online professionalism, Doctorate in Clinical Psychology, MSc in Applied Psychology for Children and Young People & MSc in Children and Young People’s Mental Health and Psychological Practice, University of Edinburgh.
 2009-13.

 - Plagiarism and Academic Writing, Doctorate in Clinical Psychology and MSc in Applied Psychology for Children and Young People, University of Edinburgh.
 2009-13.

 Other Invited Presentations:

 - ‘Photography and memory’.
-DICE group.
+Research in Digital Education group.
 University of Edinburgh, February 2015.

 - ‘Supporting collaborative connoisseurship’ with Clara O’Shea.
-DICE group, University of Edinburgh, March 2014.
+Research in Digital Education groupp, University of Edinburgh, March 2014.